basecamp/kamal-site/docs/configuration/accessories.md

 Accessories can be booted on a single host, a list of hosts, or on specific roles.
 The hosts do not need to be defined in the Kamal servers configuration.

-Accessories are managed separately from the main service — they are not updated when you deploy and they do not have zero-downtime deployments.
+Accessories are managed separately from the main service — they are not updated when you deploy, and they do not have zero-downtime deployments.

 Run `kamal accessory boot <accessory>` to boot an accessory.
 See `kamal accessory --help` for more information.

 ## [Configuring accessories](#configuring-accessories)

-First define the accessory in the `accessories`:
+First, define the accessory in the `accessories`:

 ```yaml
 accessories: